Physio33/Physio33/README.md

-- 👋 Hi, I’m Emmanuel Etourmy @Physio33
+- 👋 Hi, I’m @Physio33 aka Emmanuel Etourmy
 - 👀 I’m interested in coding my own tools for real and for fun.
-- 🌱 I’m currently learning Python and JavaScript.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python.
 - 💞️ I’m looking to get help/collaborate on my projects.
 - 📫 How to reach me ...
 You can reach me here, on GitHub.